DadaMonad/dadamonad.github.io/tutorial.markdown

 </script>
 {% endhighlight %}

-That's it!
-Now you can work on your shared instance of Y. It represents a JSON object, where every client can *add*, *update*, and *delete* object-properties.
-Try to create an instance of Y in your browser console and play with it.
-It is probably most fun if you create another instance of Y in another browser window, so you can see life update in the other browser window.

-##### Create Property
+'y' will inherit all the functionality of the *y-object* class.
+So the following section will apply to it.

+## Y.Object
+In the Yjs project, we strongly distinguish between *data type* and *data structure*.
+Yjs knows how to handle concurrency on several data structures like HashMaps, Trees, Lists and Graphs.
+You can create arbitrary complex data types with them.
+In the [wiki](https://github.com/y-js/yjs/wiki) we list a bunch of types that you can include in your project, and we show you how to create your own types.

+The y-object types is the only type that is included in Yjs.
+It represents a Javascript object, where you can *add*, *update*, and *delete* object-properties.
+You can even create circular structures, if you want.

+##### Set / Delete Properties

-Create, or update property "name" with value "42":
+Add, or update property "name" with value "42":

 {% highlight javascript %}
+// set a property
 y.val("name",42)
+// retrieve a property
 console.log(y.val("name")) // => 42
+// retrieve all properties of y console.log(y.val()) // => {name: 42}
 {% endhighlight %}

-Set an object as a property.
+You can set arbitrary objects on a y-object.
+Just make sure, that it is possible to convert them to a string (e.g. with 'JSON.stringify').
+You can create a new Y.Object like this:

 {% highlight javascript %}
-y.val("object",{other_object: "hi there"})
+y.val("myobj", new Y.Object({some_initial_content: "hi there"}))
-console.log(y.val("object").val("other_object")) // => "hi there"
+console.log(y.val("myobj").val()) // => {some_initial_content: "hi there", new: "string"}
 {% endhighlight %}

-##### Delete Property
 Delete the "object" property.
-If you have still references to this object, they will be unusable.

 {% highlight javascript %}
 y.delete("object")
 {% endhighlight %}

 ##### Observe Changes
 Every type has its own bunch of events, to that you can listen to.
-All ObjectTypes can throw *add*, *update*, and *delete* events.
+All y-objects can throw *add*, *update*, and *delete* events.
 The observe pattern in Yjs is very similar to [Object.observe](http://www.html5rocks.com/en/tutorials/es7/observe/?redirect_from_locale=de), an upcoming standard for observing changes on Javascript objects.

 {% highlight javascript %}
 y.observe(function(events){